OpenZeppelin/openzeppelin-contracts/CODE_STYLE.md

 * Try to avoid acronyms and abbreviations.

-* Private state variables should have an underscore prefix.
+* Internal and private state variables should have an underscore prefix.

     ```
     contract TestContract {
       uint256 private _privateVar;
+      uint256 internal _internalVar;
     }
     ```